zahid3d29/Shopify-Mega-Menu-Dawn-2.0-theme/README.md

 DONE! now you can see a custom header on theme panel.
 Just start to setup your mega menu there.

+check this video if you are not from youtube already.  https://www.youtube.com/watch?v=SfFQUrFHaIE

 Thanks!!